 Blog home / Dolpo: The way trekking in Nepal used to be

-In 2023, we’ll be offering a dedicated trek through the remote Himalayan region of Upper Dolpo.
+In 2023, we're offering a dedicated trek through the remote Himalayan region of Upper Dolpo.
 We wanted to find out more about why someone would want to trek to Dolpo, so we talked to one of our most experienced Himalayan trekking guides, Garry Weare, who’ll be leading the trek.
 Garry led his first Himalayan trek in 1973, and he’s been returning yearly ever since.
 Garry wrote all editions of the Lonely Planet guide Trekking in the Indian Himalaya as well as his acclaimed Long Walk in the Himalaya, so he clearly knows his stuff.
 He’s been associated with World Expeditions as a former director, guide, and Himalayan consultant since 1977.
 He also helped to establish the Australian Himalayan Foundation.

 Why is a trek to Upper Dolpo so special?

-How do you get get to Dolpo?
+How do you get to get to Dolpo?

 How many people visit Dolpo each year?

-You’ve been trekking in the Himalaya since the early 1970s, you must’ve seen quite a few changes over the years?
+You’ve been trekking in the Himalaya since the early 1970s; you must’ve seen quite a few changes over the years?

 What first took you to Dolpo?

 Rodney heads the Snow Leopard Conservancy in America and is recognised as the world’s leading authority on snow leopards.
 Rodney invited us to join him as he planned to return to Dolpo—just one last time.
-Then COVID hit so everything was put on hold.
+Then COVID hit, so everything was put on hold.
 We finally met up and went to Dolpo in May 2022.

 Dolpo is something special.
 I wish I’d been there ten years ago.